-Survey design and implementation
+Survey Design and Implementation

 A farmer survey was developed to gather information on the willingness of farmers to participate in selection for HT and the drivers of this willingness.
-A first draft of the survey was designed by the research team and then discussed with the technicians of the livestock breed associations (i.e., Manchega Sheep Breed Association -Agrama- and Florida Goat Breed Association -Acriflor) and the Holstein- Friesian dairy cooperative (i.e.,
+A first draft of the survey was designed by the research team and then discussed with technicians from the livestock breed associations (AGRAMA, the Manchega Sheep Breeders Association; and ACRIFLOR, the Florida Goat Breeders Association) and the Livestock Cooperative of the Pedroches Valley (COVAP) involved in the study.
+The draft survey was then tested on 8 farmers to check the wording and their understanding of the questions, as well as the length of time taken to complete the survey.
+As a result, the survey was shortened in length and some questions were reformulated to reduce the burden on the respondent.